 Leica Camera AG

-It is quite simple for us: Information provides clarity.
-Clarity provides transparency.
-And transparency is the basis for trust.
-Therefore we have opted out LucaNet.
+It is quite simple for us: Information gives clarity.
+Clarity gives transparency.
+Transparency is the foundation for trust.
+This is why we chose LucaNet.

 About the company

 - optical industry

 - Solms - Germany